nancchan/saas-customer-onboarding-support-simulation/README.md

 This project demonstrates how SaaS systems behave in production and how engineers:

-- identify issues
+- identify issues across system layers
-- isolate failures across system layers
+- isolate root causes
 - resolve incidents
 - prevent recurrence